uc-python/python-for-web-scraping/README.md

 4. Open the installer when the download completes, and then follow the prompts.
 If you are prompted about installing PyCharm, elect not to do so.
 5. Once installed, open the Anaconda Navigator and launch JupyterLab to ensure it works.

+Additionally, you may want to download the course materials from this repository.
+There are two ways to do so:

+1. Clone the repo - If you're familiar with this, you can clone this repository.
+2. Download the files as a zip - use [this link](https://github.com/uc-python/python-for-web-scraping/archive/master.zip).

 ### Agenda

 | | |